Travel Ball Exposure

 Related terms

-- Showcase Camp (Fast-Pitch)A showcase camp is an in-person event where fast-pitch softball players perform standardized skills testing and often scrimmage in front of college coaches, giving coaches direct, comparable evaluation of many players at once.
+- Showcase Camp (Fast-Pitch)A showcase camp is an in-person event where fast-pitch softball players perform standardized skills testing and often scrimmage in front of college coaches.
+This gives coaches direct, comparable evaluation of many players at once.

 - College Recruiting TimelineThe college recruiting timeline is the general sequence of contact rules, communication windows, and decision points that shape when and how college coaches can engage with a fast-pitch softball prospect.

-- Recruiting Video (Skills Video)A recruiting video, or skills video, is a short, structured video showing a player's core skills — hitting, fielding, throwing, running, and position-specific work — used to introduce her to college coaches who have not seen her play in person.
+- Recruiting Video (Skills Video)A recruiting video, or skills video, is a short, structured video showing a player's core skills.
+This means hitting, fielding, throwing, running, and position-specific work.
+This means used to introduce her to college coaches who have not seen her play in person.

-- Position Flexibility (Recruiting)Position flexibility, in a recruiting context, is a player's demonstrated ability to competently play more than one position, which broadens the range of college rosters where she could realistically fit and contribute.
+- Position Flexibility (Recruiting)Position flexibility, in a recruiting context, is a player's demonstrated ability to competently play more than one position.
+This broadens the range of college rosters where she could realistically fit and contribute.

 Related guides & benchmarks